David E. Potter: Personal life and death

+Potter died on 28 June 2026, at the age of 82.

 Honours

-In the 1997 New Year's Honours list, Potter was appointed a CBE for services to the manufacturing industry and in 2001 he was elected a Fellow of the Royal Academy of Engineers.
+In the 1997 New Year Honours list, Potter was appointed a CBE for services to the manufacturing industry and in 2001 he was elected a Fellow of the Royal Academy of Engineers.
 In 1999, he was chosen as Entrepreneur of the Year in the annual UK PLC Awards.
 In June 2003, Potter was appointed a non-Executive Director to the Bank of England, stepping down in 2009.